johanneslatzel/cs-stockfish/README.md

 # cs-stockfish
-c# wrapper for the Stockfish chess engine
+This is a C# wrapper for the Stockfish chess engine.